Manchester Central Library: Library Theatre

 The Library Theatre occupied much of the basement of Manchester Central Library and was the home of the Library Theatre Company, a Manchester City Council service.
 It was built in 1934 as a lecture theatre, and since 1952 had been used by the Library Theatre Company.
-After the 2011–2014 alterations its area is now part of the library.
+After the 2011–2014 alterations, its area is now part of the library.
 A new theatre opened on First Street in partnership with Cornerhouse, Manchester in 2015.

+Memorials

+There is a memorial to those from Greater Manchester who fought in the Spanish Civil War as part of the International Brigades.
+The inscription reads Voluntarios Internacionales de la Libertad dedicated to the men & women from the Greater Manchester area who fought against fascism in Spain.
+The memorial was designed by Sol Garson, and unveiled by Cllr.
+H.T.
+Lee on 12 February 1983.

 Famous users

 Anthony Burgess, the author who wrote the novel A Clockwork Orange, was a regular visitor to the library during his school days.
-In a volume of his autobiography, Little Wilson and Big God (1987) he recounted his visit to the index system, then in temporary accommodation in Piccadilly, Manchester, where he met an older woman who took him to her flat in Ardwick where she seduced him (p.
-121, 1988 Penguin ed.)
+In a volume of his autobiography, Little Wilson and Big God (1987) he recounted his visit to the index system, then in temporary accommodation in Piccadilly, Manchester, where he met an older woman who took him to her flat in Ardwick where she seduced him.

 Statistics

-In 1968 it was recorded that the adult lending stock was 895,000, the adult reference stock 638,200, the junior stock 114,600, a total of nearly one and two thirds of a million volumes.
+In 1968 it was recorded that the adult lending stock was 895,000, the adult reference stock 638,200, the junior stock 114,600, a total of nearly 1.65 million volumes.
 There were about 2,000 reading places and an estimated 10,000 people visited the library each day.
 There were subscriptions to 3,000 periodicals.